Jack Osbourne: Career

 Osbourne made and produced a documentary about his father that was originally to be titled to Wreckage of My Past: The Ozzy Osbourne Story, but was changed to God Bless Ozzy Osbourne.
 This film premiered in April 2011 at the Tribeca Film Festival and was released on DVD in November 2011.
 In early August 2010, Osbourne directed his first music video, for his dad's song "Life Won't Wait" from the album Scream.
 The video debuted on 23 August.
 Osbourne worked for Fuse News from February 2013 to early 2014.
 Osbourne also had a paranormal investigation show titled Haunted Highway that aired on Syfy for two six-episode seasons, during the summers of 2012 and 2013.

 Between 2016 and 2018, Osbourne appeared with his father Ozzy in the US worldwide buddy travelogue series Ozzy & Jack's World Detour on the History Channel.
 He currently has three paranormal television shows featured on the Travel Channel, which are Jack Osbourne's Night of Terror, Portals To Hell and The Osbournes Want To Believe that starred both of his parents, until Ozzy’s death on 22 July 2025.

 In November 2025, Osbourne joined the cast of the twenty-fifth series of I'm a Celebrity...
 Get Me Out of Here!.
+He was eliminated on 5 December, alongside Lisa Riley finishing in sixth place.